fylgja/site/src/components/dialog.md

 ## How to use

-To use the dialog simply create a html dialog element.
-And a button that can open the dialog.
+To use the dialog simply create a html dialog element and a button, that can open the dialog.

 ```html
 <!-- Modal -->